English language tests for private hire drivers

 Only ISE (B1) tests taken at a SELT centre are approved by TfL for private hire driver licence applications.

-Visit Learning support resources for private hire drivers to find guidance and preparation activities to help you understand and practise for this exam.
+Visit Learning support resources for private hire drivers to find guidance and preparation activities to help you understand and practise for this test.

 - You must take proof of identity (ID) to the SELT test centre.
 Please read Trinity’s SELT Centre Candidate ID policy

-- Remember to download and complete a Topic Form to take to the exam for discussion with the examiner.
+- Remember to download and complete a Topic Form to take to the test for discussion with the examiner.

 Results and certificates